dentarg/auth0-blog/_posts/azure-storage.markdown

 ![Queue Storage Structure](http://bit.ly/2yP7Ym3 "Queue Storage Structure")

-Below you will find fragments of code related to Azure Queue Storage common operations with C#, if you are interested to see all the operations, I invite you to look into this project from GitHub dedicated to [Queue Storage](https://github.com/vemoreno/QueueStorageWithCsharp)
+Below you will find C# code fragments that show common operations on Azure Queue Storage, if you are interested to see all the operations (create/ delete queues, insert/ peek/ change/ dequeue/ get/ delete messages), I invite you to look into this project from GitHub dedicated to [Queue Storage](https://github.com/vemoreno/QueueStorageWithCsharp).

 ```C#
 public void Create_a_Queue()